szabgab/dancer-spa-book-source/manuscript/using-templates.md

 ![code/layouts/config.yml](code/layouts/config.yml)

-The actualy file is located in the "views/layouts" subdirectory and has an extension `.tt`.
+The actual file is located in the "views/layouts" subdirectory and has an extension `.tt`.

 The directory layout is similar to what we had earlier, with the additional "layouts" subdirectory: